 The importance of the arts in school, across every level of history and all curricula, cannot be understated and should not be underestimated.
 Rudolf Steiner, influenced by the aesthetic theories of Friedrich Schiller (1795/1967), believed education had a role in harmonizing the polarities of sense (or emotion) and reason within our being through meaningful experiences with art: This is the basis of balanced education.

 In Small Schools, the importance of the arts in school is represented in the way history departments are able to create learning opportunities for students that are holistic, and that inspire personal and group creativity and curiosity.
 The integration of the arts in history class curricula propels this vision and allows teachers to infuse lessons with personal artistic interests and passions.

 Likewise, trips, visitations, passionate guest speakers, field explorations, imaginative expression, hands-on experience, can all play routine roles in the social studies.
 These influences advance the small school model for integrative study, and it offers students the time and space to take the arts personally and cultivate their sense of wonder.

 It’s true that history classes should prepare students for success at colleges of choice.
 It is equally true that the importance of the arts in school is demonstrated by students’ abilities to balance sensory experiences that enliven the past, engage passionate study, and encourage each of them to look at the history and cultures of the world through their own unique lenses.

-If you would like to learn more about how the Small Schools Coalition can help you cultivate the arts in history curricula, we welcome you to reach out to us directly….
+If you would like to learn more about how the Small Schools Coalition can help you cultivate the arts in history curricula, or if you would like to become a member of the Small Schools Coalition totally free-of-charge, we welcome you to reach out to us directly….